bermudalocket/GravityStack/README.md

-# GravityView
+# GravityStack

-A description of this package.
+A versatile stack view that pulls its contents in a given direction.